 Cayo Santa Maria is one of the keys part of Buenavista Bay Biosphere Reserve of UNESCO since year 2000.

 Gardens of the King (GOK)- Cayo Santa Maria is characterized by migratory tarpon fishing from March to August.
 It’s called by many the best big tarpon fishing destination in Cuba, nonetheless you have bonefish, ´cudas, jacks and other saltwater species.
-Quality of fishing has increased and with our new management and develops we´ll focus in the marine life preservation, research and control for a “good health” ecosystem, that allow us better fishing with the hands of conservation.
+Quality of fishing has increased and with our new management and developments focused on the marine life preservation, research and control for a “good health” ecosystem, that allow us better fishing with the hands of conservation.

 In 2000, UNESCO – the United Nations Educational, Scientific and Cultural Organization – declared the wetlands, which occupy the entire Zapata peninsula and surrounding areas, a biosphere reserve.
 A year later, the Ramsar Convention included it on its list of wetlands of international importance.
 In 2003 Ciénaga de Zapata has been declared a World Heritage Site.
 The Ciénaga de Zapata, in the province of Matanzas, it is the best-preserved wetlands system in the Caribbean islands.

 The Zapata peninsula contains the largest and most important wetlands in the Caribbean.
 Covering 1.5 million acres (6,000 square km), the immense Zapata Biosphere Reserve includes marshes, peat bogs, mangroves, coral reefs, and forests that support a complex web of life, including frogs, turtles, fish, shellfish, crocodiles, birds, and countless plants and insects, making its conservation a top priority for the entire region.